CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/datasetjson2bff.md

 The compact mapping uses `source.profile: sdtm` and a top-level `terminology` object keyed by `DOMAIN.FIELD`.
 Structural SDTM-to-BFF fields are not redeclared.
-In an alias such as `MILD: Mild`, the left side is the source value and the right side is the database label selected by the data owner.
+In an alias such as `MILD_GRADE: Mild`, the left side is a local source value and the right side is the database label selected by the data owner.
+Aliases are selective; values that already match a database label do not need to be listed.

 If no configured or source-authoritative resolution applies, field/value pairs are encoded as source-derived CURIEs such as `CDISC:LBTESTCD.ALT` or